Bensonese/GettingCleaningData_Assignment/Codebook.md

 These data came from the accelerometer and gyroscope 3-axial raw signals Time_Acc_XYZ and Time_Gyro_XYZ.
 These time domain signals (denoted by prefix "Time_") were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (Time_BodyAcc_XYZ and Time_GravityAcc_XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (Time_BodyAccJerk_XYZ and Time_BodyGyroJerk_XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (Time_BodyAccMag, Time_GravityAccMag, Time_BodyAccJerkMag, Time_BodyGyroMag, Time_BodyGyroJerkMag).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate frequency domain signals).
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing Freq_BodyAcc_XYZ, Freq_BodyAccJerk_XYZ, Freq_BodyGyro_XYZ, Freq_BodyAccJerkMag, Freq_BodyGyroMag, Freq_BodyGyroJerkMag.
+(Note the 'Freq_' prefex denotes frequency domain signals).

-###### Notes:
+###### Additional notes:

 * Values are normalized and bounded within [-1,1].
 * mean: Mean value
 * std: Standard deviation
-* The values in the tidy data set consist of averaged measurement data for each subject during each particular activity.
+* The values in the tidy data set consist of averaged measurement data for each subject during each activity.
 * '_XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 "Time_BodyAcc_mean_X"           "Time_BodyAcc_mean_Y"           "Time_BodyAcc_mean_Z"